Replacing Special Characters

 1.Define a node function for the specific database field (or even multiple fields) that you need to process.
 The node function will receive the value of the database field as input, apply to it some processing, and then return the outcome to the mapping.
 For more information about this technique, see Defaults and Node Functions.

 This topic illustrates the second approach.
-The database used in this example is Microsoft Access but the same strategy can be applied with other database types as well.
+The database used in this example is the SQLite database but the same strategy can be applied with other database types as well.

-Consider a Microsoft Access database consisting of a table "Lines" which has two columns: "ID" and "Description".
+Consider an SQLite database consisting of a table "Lines" which has two columns: "ID" and "Description".

 The goal is to extract each description to a CSV file (one description per line); therefore, a mapping to achieve this goal could look as follows: